 A/N: My apologies for the late posting today.
 We live in the middle of the woods, and our internet connection is sketchy at the best of times.
 Today, while “fixing” it, my hubby managed to wipe out our WiFi for hours, but we’re finally back up and running again.
-Thank yous to NKubie, LizziePaige, and Honeymoon Edward, for pre-reading and Midnight Cougar for betaing.
-They’re all amazing, and I’m so grateful for their help. xx
+Thank yous to Team Spiderward for all you do. xx

 Song inspiration for this chapter: “I Choose You,” Sara Bareilles

 (Playlist for this story can be found on my YouTube channel, if you search for “ghostreader24”)

 Disclaimer: Stephenie Meyer owns Twilight.
 The NHL owns anything that sounds familiar.
 I’m here having fun.

 Since arriving in Forks late Sunday night, I’ve been able to unplug for a few days.
 With my father working, I’ve welcomed the unexpected time to myself.
 After finishing an ebook on my tablet, I drive around town a little, enjoying the opportunity to reflect on my time here years ago.
 I lived in Forks during my last year and a half of high school, and everything looks the same as it did then.

 I pull into the high school parking lot and stare at the dark brick building.
 It’s where I spent most of my time either in the library or with my favorite biology teacher.
 I’m not ashamed to admit I had a huge crush on him.
 I was thrilled when he selected me as a teacher’s assistant for his human biology class my last year.
 He had one of those smiles that would melt any young girl’s heart, including mine.